ElizabethHolmes/RNA-seq_analysis_tools/Get_transcript_sequences/README.md

 Get_transcript_sequences requires Python.
 It has been tested only with Python 2.7.3.
 It also requires [bedtools](https://github.com/arq5x/bedtools2).
 It has been tested only with bedtools version 2.16.2.

 ## Usage
-Both Get_transcript_sequences scripts have two required arguments, and `get_transcript_sequences_aligned.py` has one additional argument detailed below.
+Both Get_transcript_sequences scripts have two required arguments, and `get_transcript_sequences_aligned.py` has one additional argument, detailed below.

 ### *Required arguments*
 * `genome` - path to genome FASTA file